michael-zucchetta/michaelzucchetta.com/README.md

 - grunt dev for running grunt in dev mode: watch for coffee, sass, jshint is active
 - grunt karma for running grunt with karma
 - grunt protractor for running protractor once

+The graphics are a tentative to reproduce how i3 looks like https://i3wm.org/